Accessibility statement for the Bridgit Digital Service

 We are taking a number of actions to improve accessibility:

-We will update this statement as accessibility improvements are made.
+We will update this statement after the July 2026 independent reassessment and as further accessibility improvements are made.

 Preparation of this accessibility statement

-The Bridgit Digital Service was last tested in April 2026 against the WCAG 2.2 AA standard.
+The Bridgit Digital Service was last independently tested in April 2026 against the WCAG 2.2 AA standard.

-The latest test was carried out by an independent accessibility tester.
+The April 2026 test was carried out by an independent accessibility tester.
 The test reviewed a sample of key areas of the service, including the landing page, onboarding and sign-in journeys, advice areas, side navigation, chat, toolkit, community and user profile areas.

 We also use automated testing, manual review and user feedback to identify and fix accessibility issues.

-We will review this statement again after the May 2026 accessibility releases and at least once a year.
+We will review this statement again after the July 2026 independent reassessment and at least once a year.